kpunyakoti/visual-insights/README.md

 ```commandline
 pip install -r requirements.txt
 ```
-### Exploration Using Jupyter Notebooks [Optional]
-Skip to next section if you want to execute the same using python scripts.
-<br> **Important**: Make sure you have downloaded the nuscenes meta data files & "CAM_FRONT" image samples to "data/input_data" folder path.
-<br> You can find the jupyter notebooks in the "notebooks" folder in the root directory.

-1. Run "generate_class_distributions.ipynb" notebook to generate the distribution and counts of object classes in the images.
-2. Run "generate_feature_vectors.ipynb" notebook to generate feature vectors for each image and store them in the sqlite db.
-3. Run "compute_top_n_similar_images.ipynb" notebook to compute top n similar images for each image using cosine similarity matrix for all images.

-#### Clustering Algorithms [Optional]
-You can find all clustering related algorithms run on the images in a jupyter notebook found in in the "notebooks" folder under the name "Cluster Generation and Metadata Generator".
-By running the notebook it generates all the data in the following two folders: "clustering_output" and "custering_stats" that are to be used in the UI.
-To run the notebook you need to run the "imageclusters.ipynb" initially and then use the SQLite database file path as input.
-**To avoid heavy computation and time consumption its recommeneded not to run the notebook,as notebook has been run and all necessary files are already allocated.**

 ### Exploration Using Python Code [Optional]
 If you have run using jupyter notebooks, you can skip this section.